angelalonso/homelab/README.md

                        +-----------------+

+### Tools
+#### Must have
+- Logging
+- IP/resolv management (recovery from all systems rebooted and assigned new IPs)
+#### Wish list
+- Monitoring
+- Load testing
+- CICD

+### Proxy/Bastion/Bouncer
+#### Must have
-- Further develop the current Docker Swarm cluster into an IOT-controller cluster project
+- Proxy for the Web cluster
- - Docker Swarm will not be maintained anymore by docker soon, also the version of docker that works for armv6 is not the latest.
-Make this a LAN-only cluster installation.
+#### Wish list
-- Use K3s for the Web cluster
+- Authentication/Authorisation for the Web cluster

-- The Proxy/Bastion/Bouncer server (from now on PBB) will manage anything communications
- - This includes authentication/authorisation
-- The Tools server will manage anything that should not run on the PBB or the clusters (CICD...).
+### IOT cluster
+#### Must have
+- Protected from the outside
+- Single endpoint for the IoT stuff to connect to
+- All applications running there must be stored on different, external repositories
+- Scripts to build images, helm charts... should either be template-generators, or included on the application repos themselves.
+#### Wish list
+- Fork and further develop Docker Swarm (rename to HomeSwarm?
+IoTernetes?)
+- Authentication/Authorisation for itself

+### Web cluster
+#### Must have
+- K3s or some lightweight K8s installation
-- All applications running on both clusters should be stored on different, external repositories.
-This repo is from now on only for the System stuff!
+- All applications running there must be stored on different, external repositories
- - This also means things like scripts to build images, helm charts... should either be template-generators, or included on the application repos themselves.
+- Scripts to build images, helm charts... should either be template-generators, or included on the application repos themselves.
+#### Wish list
+TBD